Montenegro rulers set to keep power in election

 Led by Miodrag Lekic, a former Yugoslav ambassador to Rome under late strongman Slobodan Milosevic, the Democratic Front has campaigned largely on an anti-corruption platform.

-Djukanovic stepped down as prime minister in 2010, to be replaced by hand-picked successor Igor Luksic, but has remained influential.
+Djukanovic stepped down as prime minister in 2010 for hand picked successor Igor Luksic, but has remained influential.

+"He is the only leader who has the ability to lead the country," said Zorica Jovanic, 28, a nurse from the capital Podgorica.
+"He is much smarter than all his opponents."

 Montenegro's economy flourished after Djukanovic led it away from Serbia thanks to booming tourism and foreign investment on the scenic Adriatic coast.

+Per capita output is 5,200 euros ($6,700), barely one-fifth of the EU average, but the economy has not been a big feature in the campaign.

-Polls will close at 1800 GMT, with first results expected several hours later.
+Polls will open at 0500 GMT and close at 1900 GMT, with first results expected several hours later.

 Smaller opposition blocs, including the Socialist People's Party and the Positive Montenegro alliance, could play a role in forming a future government if neither of the biggest parties wins enough votes.